stephanieleroux/my-documented-code-test/docs/source/build_documentation.md

 ### 1.1 Create your account:
 The first thing you then need to do is to create an account on [ReadTheDocs.org](https://readthedocs.org/accounts/signup/).

 There is an [extensive documentation](https://docs.readthedocs.io/en/stable/tutorial/) about what/how you can do with readthedocs.
 Here we will go through the _basic steps_ to publish the documentation of the `dummypackage` code which already exist on github.
-Please refer to the above link for further details.
+Please refer to the above link for more advanced needs.

 ### 1.2 Connext to your github account
 * From your account on Reathedocs, click on __"Connect your Accounts"__,